CNES/demcompare/docs/source/command_line_user_guide.rst

 Command line
 ============

-You can run too functions with the ``cars-mesh`` cli:

-* ``cars-mesh reconstruct`` launches the 3D reconstruction pipeline according to the user specifications
-* ``cars-mesh evaluate`` computes metrics between two point clouds and saves visuals for qualitative analysis (If an input is a mesh, its vertices will be used for comparison)

-Reconstruct
+CARS-MESH
 ===========

+``cars-mesh `` runs the 3D reconstruction pipeline according to the user specifications

-To launch the 3D reconstruction pipeline, you first need to configure it in a JSON file like the following:
+To run the 3D reconstruction pipeline, you first need to configure it in a JSON file like the following:

 .. code-block:: JSON